 Dear Committee members,

-I am writing to apply for the Research Fellow position as part of a research project led by Professors Essi Viding and Pasco Fearon, and respectfully request that you consider the following information as well as my curriculum vitae and the attached documents.
+I am writing to apply for the Research Fellow position within the research project led by Professors Essi Viding and Pasco Fearon, and respectfully request your consideration of the following, as well as my curriculum vitae and the attached documents.

-Mental health among adolescents is one of my research interests that I am passionate about due to its' importance as a public health issue.
-By applying for this post I am aiming at expanding my expertise in the field of mental health among adolescents using preventive approaches and innovative methods.

-As a clinical social worker and a young scholar, the possibility of joining your research project presents an incomparable opportunity to apply my combination of research and scholarly knowledge and practical, clinical skills to help advance this important and vital project on an area of growing social concern so close to my own research, work experience and vision of promoting mental health during adolescence.
-Joining the research project would greatly contribute to my research career by sharpen my skills in the field of mental health among adolescents and broaden my knowledge in the field of prevention science.
+I am currently a researcher and lecturer in the Department of Social Work at Ben-Gurion University of the Negev, where I teach various modules in bachelor’s and master’s programmes, including courses covering methods in social work practice and mental health in children, adolescents and families at risk.Given its paramount importance as a public health issue, mental health in adolescents has long been one of the research fields about which I am passionate.
+I hope my research and clinical experience, as well as my work with children and adolescents, can contribute to the challenge of developing novel preventative approaches and innovative methods for assisting young people facing challenges in forming and maintaining healthy social relationships, particularly in educational settings.

-With Bachelor’s, Master’s, and Doctoral degrees in Social Work, specialising in children and the family from The Hebrew University of Jerusalem, I have gained extensive research and clinical experience.
-My field of research in risk and protective factors relating to violence and anti-social behaviours among adolescents, and the consequences for the child's social and psychological well-being, is well-aligned with the work of your research project.
+With bachelor’s, master’s, and doctoral degrees in social work from The Hebrew University of Jerusalem, specialising in children and the family, I have extensive research and clinical experience.
+My field of research – risk and protective factors relating to violence and anti-social behaviours among adolescents, and the consequences for the youth’s social and psychological well-being – is well-aligned with the focus of your research project.

-Furthermore, with a practical background as well in social work, I worked with children and adolescents recovering from trauma.
-My clinical work included cognitive-behavioral therapy and play therapy.
-In addition, inspired by my clinical work, I have published two books for children representing the inner emotional world of children with special needs.
-My practical experience as a clinical social worker has given me a unique perspective that enables me to devise realistic proposals for helping adolescents in the field of mental health.
+Furthermore, I have a practical background in social work, having worked with children and adolescents recovering from trauma.
+My clinical work has included cognitive-behavioral therapy and play therapy, which inspired the two books for children I published, representing the inner emotional world of children with special needs.
+This practical experience as a clinical social worker has accorded me a unique perspective, enabling me to conceive and design realistic proposals for helping adolescents in the field of mental health.

-I am currently a researcher and lecturer at the Department of Social Work at Ben-Gurion University of the Negev, where I teach various modules in both Bachelor and Master programmes, including ones covering methods in social work practice, and mental health among children, adolescents and families at risk.
-I believe that my extensive experience and wide-ranging knowledge in the field of mental health among children and adolescents provides me with the background and skills needed to contribute to the research project.

-I have also served as a visiting researcher at the University of Oxford’s Department of Social Policy and Intervention, Centre for Evidence-Based Intervention (CEBI), where I was part of an interdisciplinary team evaluating the effectiveness of the Parenting for Lifelong Health programme to prevent child abuse and maltreatment among families in low and-medium income countries, mainly in Africa.
-This experience not only demonstrates my success in working as part of an interdisciplinary team, but also resulted a paper with serious theoretical and practical findings that was published in BMC Public Health (see attached).
-Furthermore, I was involved in an innovative research project that aimed at investigating the development and feasibility of a free evidence-based parenting App that targets child abuse and maltreatment in the Africa region.
+I have also served as a visiting researcher at the Centre for Evidence-Based Intervention (CEBI), in the University of Oxford’s Department of Social Policy and Intervention, where I was part of an interdisciplinary team evaluating the effectiveness of the Parenting for Lifelong Health programme to prevent child abuse and maltreatment among families in low and medium income countries, mainly in Africa.
+This experience not only demonstrates my ability to work successfully as part of an interdisciplinary team, but also resulted in a paper with important theoretical and practical findings that was published in BMC Public Health (see attached).
+Furthermore, I was involved in an innovative research project investigating the development and feasibility of a free evidence-based parenting app targeting child abuse and maltreatment in Africa.